 Another important function of the Biostatistics Unit is teaching.
 Unit staff participate in numerous didactic and journal club presentations to faculty, fellows, residents, medical students and other research and clinical staff.

 Martin L Lesser, PhD, manages the biostatistics unit.
-Dr. Lesser is also a member of the Cancer Biomarkers Study Section at the National Cancer Institute and serves on several committees of the National Center for Complementary and Alternative Medicine, and the National Institute of Allergy and Infectious Disease.
+Dr. Lesser has been a member of numerous grant committees at the National Institute of Health (NIH).
+Most of this work has been for the National Cancer Institute, National Center for Complementary and Alternative Medicine, and the National Institute of Allergy.

 Dr. Lesser is also chair of the Northwell Health Institutional Review Board (IRB), which oversees the protection of all human subjects enrolled in health system research studies.
 Dr. Lesser’s areas of statistical interest are design and analysis of clinical trials, clinical epidemiology, longitudinal data, non-parametric and robust methods, diagnostic testing and screening, and classification problems.
 Much of his career has been devoted to oncology, HIV/AIDS, OB/Gyn, and cardiovascular disease.